 There is no minimum GPA required for admission to Olin.
 We seek students who work hard, enjoy learning, and who have performed to the best of their ability in rigorous courses.
 Performing well does not always mean getting perfect grades, either.
 At Olin, we experiment frequently, make mistakes, and learn from them, so it’s OK to have a few less-than-stellar grades on your transcript if they are a true reflection of your learning and growth process.
 We’d rather see that you challenged yourself and tested the boundaries of your academic potential than took a conservative course load for the sake of maintaining perfect grades.

-Due to ongoing challenges surrounding access to testing, we are extending the temporary suspension of our testing requirement for the 2021-22 application cycle (for Fall 2022 enrollment).
+We are extending the temporary suspension of our testing requirement through the 2025-26 application cycle (for Fall 2023, 2024, 2025 and 2026 enrollment).
 Please read more about application-related changes in our Frequently Asked Questions.

 To view the middle 50% ranges of test scores for the most recent first-year students at Olin, please refer to the most recent Class Profile.